 CSF samples for analysis with normal values typically range as follows:

 - Appearance: CSF is normally clear and colorless.

 - Gamma globulin: 3 to 12% of the total protein

 - CSF glucose: 50 to 80 mg/dl

-- CSF cell count: Normal CSF contains no red blood cells (RBCs), the white blood cell (WBC) count is 0-5 WBCs per microliter (all mononuclear)
+- CSF cell count: Normal CSF contains no red blood cells (RBCs), and the white blood cell (WBC) count is 0-5 WBCs per microliter (all mononuclear)